-- 1. The blade is tightened to the arbor.

-- 2. The bevel angle lock knob is tightened.

-- If ripping, make sure the fence is locked into position and is parallel to the miter gauge groove.

-- 4. The blade guard is in place and working properly.

-- 5. Safety glasses are worn.
+- 1. The blade is tightened to the arbor. - 2.
+The blade bevel lock handle is tightened. - 3.
+If ripping, make sure the fence is locked into position and is parallel to the miter gauge groove. - 4.
+The blade guard is in place and working properly. - 5.
+Safety glasses are worn.